 - The Monastery of Zenarruza at the foot of Mount Oiz – an important religious stop along the Camino del Norte.

 - Urdaibai Bird Centre.
-Weather you’re a big bird watcher or not, the Bird Centre in the wetlands of Urdaibai is a great stop off.
+Whether you’re a big bird watcher or not, the Bird Centre in the wetlands of Urdaibai is a great stop off.
 There’s an excellent museum and some great equipment in the observatory, so you can spot birds as they stop off along their own great pilgrimage from North to South (or vice versa).

 - A visit to Casa de Juntas, the council building in Gernika.
 This is home to the most important institutional body in Vizcaya, and is the site where the Lords of the Biscaya bay met in the shade of the Basque Country’s iconic oak tree.